What is Process Mining?

 💡 Know your processes

 In your company, systems can be used differently.
-Therefore, be sure that processes have been mapped with detailed workflows (including data inputs and outputs).
+Therefore, ensure, processes have been mapped with detailed workflows (including data inputs and outputs).

 b) Lead times definitions